smartyfly/Yamazaki_CellRep_2018/matlab/readme.md

-# Matlab m script list (in the order of processing):
+# Matlab m script list:
 ### CompareRedCh_GreenCh_gradientPlo.m
 extracts average dF/F0 for each red fraction and saves the value as xls and figures as pdf.